-The goal of the review is to inform classmates and instructors about the key challenges related to your section's leading design concept, and how these challenges will be resolved.
-The concept is typically an adaptation of one of the team's 4 concepts in the sketch model review, or a section might try a different product based upon what they have learned so far.
+The goal of the review is to inform classmates and instructors about the key challenges related to your section's two leading design concepts, and how these challenges will be resolved.
+The overall goal is to develop your concepts to a level that your team can confidently select their best product opportunity following the mockup review.

 You will use feedback from this review to decide which final concept will be pursued by your team for the technical review.
 The experience will also help you learn how to present technical challenges and solutions in a design review.

 Examples of functional and visual mockups are on the right.
 You can also view mockups from other years in the gallery (select a project and then click on the mockups link).
 The communication instructors have also prepared guidelines for effective mockup presentations.

 Video of your presentations will be made available on the course web site.

 Each section will present technical or visual mockups and drawings of their two concepts, focusing on illustrating the overall concepts, technical feasibility/operational principles of critical systems, preliminary product contracts, and user/product interaction (additional information is in the review logistics).

 Key grading criteria are:

 After you have received written feedback via email from instructors, complete your milestone reflection in your design notebook.